pauliohughes/ansible_cisco_ce/README.md

 # ansible_cisco_ce
-Ansible module for Cisco CE Endpoint Configuration
+Ansible module for Cisco CE Endpoint Configuration Test on Cisco RoomKit 9.9.0 using Cisco DevNet Sanbox

 ## How to use
 - Install pyxows and ansible into the same env